elixir-nebulex/nebulex_redis_adapter/README.md

           port: 9003
         ]
       ]
-      # Maybe more ...
+      # Maybe more nodes...
     ]
   ]
 ```

-### Using a Redis Proxy
+### 🌉 Using a Redis Proxy

-The other option is to use a proxy, like [Envoy proxy][envoy] or
+Another option is to use a proxy, such as [Envoy proxy][envoy] or
-[Twemproxy][twemproxy] on top of Redis.
-In this case, the proxy does the
+[Twemproxy][twemproxy], on top of Redis.
+In this case, the proxy handles the
-distribution work, and from the adparter's side (**Nebulex.Adapters.Redis**),
+distribution work, and from the adapter's side (**Nebulex.Adapters.Redis**),
-it would be only configuration.
-Instead of connect the adapter against the
+it would only require configuration.
+Instead of connecting the adapter to the
-Redis nodes, we connect it against the proxy nodes, this means, in the config,
+Redis nodes, you connect it to the proxy nodes.
+This means in the config,
-we setup the pool with the host and port pointing to the proxy.
+you set up the pool with the host and port pointing to the proxy.

 [envoy]: http://www.envoyproxy.io/
 [twemproxy]: http://github.com/twitter/twemproxy

-## Using the adapter as a Redis client
+## 🔧 Using the Adapter as a Redis Client

 Since the Redis adapter works on top of `Redix` and provides features like
-connection pools, "Redis Cluster", etc., it may also work as a Redis client.
+connection pools, "Redis Cluster", etc., it can also work as a Redis client.
-The Redis API is quite extensive, and there are many useful commands we may
+The Redis API is quite extensive, and there are many useful commands you may
 want to run, leveraging the Redis adapter features.
 Therefore, the adapter
 provides additional functions to do so.